iiroki/json-rpc-x/docs/bidirectional.md

-# JSON RPC X - Server: Bidirectional
+# JSON RPC X - Bidirectional

 Bidirectional communication is only available for transports that support it!